Padrón Registration Spain: What It Is, Why You Need It, and How to Do It

 If your address changes: When you move within Spain, you must update your padrón registration — this is called a cambio de domicilio.
 You visit the new municipality's Ayuntamiento (or the relevant office within a large city) and register the new address.
 The old registration is automatically cancelled.
 Keeping this updated matters for your residency record.

 If you move to a different city: Same process as a change of address — register in the new city.
 The new registration closes the old one.
-Your national immigration permit (TIE, HQP authorization) is not affected by moving cities, but your TIE renewal will go through the provincial police station in your new location.
+Your national immigration permit (TIE, HQP authorization) is not affected by moving cities, but your TIE renewal will follow the competent station's current instructions in your new location.

 If you have a letter from the property owner instead of a rental contract: Some Ayuntamientos accept this for temporary registrations.
 The format is usually an autorización de empadronamiento signed by the property owner, along with a copy of their ID or property ownership documentation.
 Ask the specific Ayuntamiento what they accept — it varies by municipality.